lenstronomy.Cosmo package

 static c_M_z(M, z)[source]

-fitting function of http://moriond.in2p3.fr/J08/proceedings/duffy.pdf for the mass and redshift dependence of the concentration parameter
+Fitting function of http://moriond.in2p3.fr/J08/proceedings/duffy.pdf for the mass and redshift dependence of the concentration parameter

 Parameters: